 Class 1 Misdemeanor or Class I Felony – This charge derives from the drug charges being housed in some structure and will normally accompany a drug charges that are the result of the drugs being found manufactured or housed in some structure.
 If the drugs were kept ‘knowingly’ then the charge should be a Class 1 Misdemeanor, but if the drugs were kept ‘intentionally’ then the charge will be a Class I Felony.

-For more information regarding your specific North Carolina Drug Charges, speak with Raleigh Criminal Lawyer and Durham Criminal Lawyer M. Moseley Matheson Today.
-Call us at 919-335-5291 for your Consultation!
+For more information regarding your specific North Carolina Drug Charges, speak with Raleigh Criminal Defense Lawyer M. Moseley Matheson Today.
+Call us at 919-335-5291 for your consultation!